jammastergirish/LLMProbe/README.md

 ### Remotely

-You'll likely want to run the app remotely in order to harness more compute power.
 I'd recommend setting up an instance on [RunPod](https://runpod.io?ref=avnw83xb) as follows:

 - Create a new pod and select your GPU.
 - Press 'Edit Template' and add `8501` to the list of exposed HTTP ports.